glenn-irs/jekyll-base/_posts/2017-4-22-mmde-typora-test-doc.md

 * Ghost - does preview images (but not ideal to upload 2 github, or course)

 (oh, and when it's in Github, the images do preview)

+## Favorites this minute
+So I guess these are my current favorite ways to type (M/W)

+1. Typora
+1. Ghost
+1. MMDE
+1. GitHub Editor

+They're all fine.
+Except no **spellcheck** in Github editor.